Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Torticollis occurs when muscles on one side of the neck contract (tighten).
+Torticollis happens when muscles on one side of the neck contract (tighten).
 This causes the neck to twist or tilt to the side.
 The muscles may also be quite sore.
 It affects mainly children and young adults, often appearing overnight.
-It can also affect infants who develop tight neck muscles on one side.
+It can also affect infants who develop or are born with tight neck muscles on one side.

 Causes of torticollis include:

-Damage to the neck muscles from an accident or other trauma
+Congenital (present at birth).
+Injury to the neck muscles from an accident or other trauma, or even just sleeping in an unusual position

 All neck problems should be checked by a healthcare provider within 24 hours.
-Seek emergency care if you can't reach your doctor or these symptoms are present:
+Seek emergency care if you can't reach your healthcare provider or these symptoms are present:

 Numbness or weakness in the arms and legs